DuncanWalter/vitrarius/README.md

 > **vitrarius:** a glassblower; one who works with glass

 Vitrarius is a raw optics library for modern JavaScript.
 In the context of Redux, optics are useful as reducers.
 In general, optics are a utility to facilitate manipulating and interpretating nested data.
-They hail strict functional languages, so they are declarative and respect immutabilty.
+They hail from strict, functional languages, so optics are declarative and respect immutability.
 There are several formal implementations of optics in JavaScript already; in fact, if you are interested in optics from a pure perspective, I recommend checking them out [here](https://www.npmjs.com/package/partial.lenses).
-By comparison, Vitrarius is mathematically uncouth; it emphasizes flexibility and performance over purity.
-I chose the name Vitrarius to reflect the library's constructive approach to optics, and I try to live up to that meaning.
-Vitrarius can handle 'infinite' optics, build custom traversals, and will never pollute the call stack.
+By comparison, Vitrarius is mathematically uncouth; it emphasizes flexibility, performance, and traceability over purity.

-Out of the box, the optics of Vitrarius can handle Objects, Arrays, Maps, and many primitive values.
+Out of the box, the optics of Vitrarius can handle Objects, Arrays, Maps, and primitive values.
 To operate on other types (like those of ImmutableJS), vitrarius makes use of a container protocol.
 This protocol is similar to the iterator protocol, and allows vitrarius to gracefully handle any type of data.
+Documentation for the container protocol is coming soon.

 Vitrarius is __not__ intended to _replace_ more formal implementations, but rather to provide an idiomatic JavaScript alternative.

-While its API is minimal, Vitrarius bears the usual conceptual weight of optics; as consequence, it takes some effort to master.